Signed in as:

 Group dog classes vary from a private lesson in one very obvious way – the number of other dogs (and humans) present.

-With the potential to meet a number of different dogs, group classes could appear to be a daunting prospect if you have a dog who is particularly hyperactive when meeting others for the first time.
+With the potential to meet a number of different dogs, dog obedience classes could appear to be a daunting prospect if you have a dog who is particularly hyperactive when meeting others for the first time.
 Similarly, you may be anxious about signing your dog up if they are timid or skittish.
 Yet the group atmosphere can actually prove to be a positive in the long run.

 “Naturally, it can be a little overwhelming at first – for both the dogs and their owners,” “But as the weeks tick by, you’ll notice a distinct change in your dog’s confidence.
 Private lessons are great, but group classes offer a unique opportunity for your dog to gain invaluable experience around others.”